-Eric Whitacre Choir is one of our biggest libraries.
-We’ve taken a decade of sampling experience and applied this approach to give music-makers a choral library that uses voices just like another section of your orchestra.
+Eric Whitacre Choir is one of our biggest libraries, filling 200GB of audio, and now NKS ready.
+We’ve taken a decade of sampling experience and applied this approach to give composers and producers a choral library that uses voices just like another section of your orchestra.
 In addition to a full orchestral set of samples, we have also recorded a stunning Evo Grid, with each element sculpted by Eric.
-With the help of design and user experience-agency ustwo (Monument Valley, DICE), Eric Whitacre Choir is a bespoke, self-contained plugin (VST2, VST3, AU, AAX), developed primarily for composers, by composers.
+With the help of design and user experience-agency ustwo (Monument Valley, DICE), Eric Whitacre Choir is housed in a bespoke, self-contained plug-in (VST2, VST3, AU, AAX), developed primarily for composers, by composers.
 A composition tool that’s easy to use, intuitive and inspiring.

 There are 22 singers in total: six soprano, five alto, five tenor and six bass.
 In the Choir section you will find a total of 170 techniques, while the Evo Grid packs 111 Evolutions.